Last Updated on April 27, 2023 by James Walton

 So they have the solid and strong body armor that reduce the vibrations.
 And they also persist longer time than normal spiral bits.
 Moreover, infinity hard carbide spiral bits uses helical spiral design and provide the smoothest and cleanest cutting possible.

-There are two popular spiral router bits; up cute and down cut.
+Woodworking enthusiasts know the importance of having the right tools at their disposal.
+One such tool that has revolutionized woodworking is the spiral router bit.
+These bits come in two types – up cut and down cut.
 Each spiral bit has different performance quality that depends on the cutting and finishing you want.
 Choosing the right one between two cut router bits is pretty much depressing if you don’t understand the design.

 Without looking closely to the router bits, you can’t differentiate the up cute spiral bit from the down cut spiral bit.
 Because both flutes run in the opposite direction.
 These up and down cut spiral router bits work effectively.
 But knowing the difference will help to select the correct on may affect your project’s performance.

 Up Cut Spiral Router Bit

 Up to cut spiral bit performs faster cutting while pulling the chips up.
 And is highly efficient of evacuating the chips from the wood it is cutting.
 When cutting any materials in router table up the cut bit is the better choice.
 Because up cut bit tends to hold the workpiece on the router table.
 This bit is perfect for grooving, routing deep holes, slotting, and mortise.
 But if you need deep holes, you have to perform multiple cuts.